Human rights contribute, through theory and practice, to people’s struggles to overcome institutional and everyday inequities.

 Bachelor of Arts (Combined Honours)

-Bachelor of Arts (Combined Honours) in Human Rights and Law with Concentration in Transnational Law and Human Rights
+Bachelor of Arts (Combined Honours) in Human Rights and Social Justice and Law with Concentration in Transnational Law and Human Rights

-The Human Rights program is offered as a General, Honours or Combined Honours program.
+The Human Rights and Social Justice program is offered as a General, Honours or Combined Honours program.

-If you choose the three-year General program, you will be required to complete 15.0 credits of which 7.0 credits must be in Human Rights.
-The four-year Honours program requires 20.0 credits of which 9.0 credits must be in Human Rights.
+If you choose the three-year General program, you will be required to complete 15.0 credits of which 7.0 credits must be in Human Rights and Social Justice.
+The four-year Honours program requires 20.0 credits of which 9.0 credits must be in Human Rights and Social Justice.

 The Combined Honours programs offer you the opportunity to combine your studies of human rights with those from another discipline.
-The combined programs require that you complete 20.0 credits of which 7.0 credits are in Human Rights.
+The combined programs require that you complete 20.0 credits of which 7.0 credits are in Human Rights and Social Justice.
 You must also satisfy the Combined Honours credit requirements of the other discipline.

 Students enrolled in the Bachelor of Journalism program may combine their journalism studies with those in human rights for a Combined Bachelor of Journalism.
-As in other combined programs, the Combined Honours requirements for both Journalism and Human Rights must be met.
+As in other combined programs, the Combined Honours requirements for both Journalism and Human Rights and Social Justice must be met.

 To round out the required credits for the program, students must choose from a list of courses that are organized into the following thematic groups and selected from different disciplines:

-Within these thematic groups, students can choose such Human Rights courses as Political Repression: Impacts and Responses; Racialization, Racism and Human Rights; and Corporations and Human Rights, to name just a few examples.
+Within these thematic groups, students can choose such Human Rights and Social Justice courses as Political Repression: Impacts and Responses; Racialization, Racism and Human Rights; and Corporations and Human Rights, to name just a few examples.

 The fourth year of the program offers opportunities for practicum placements, special topics of study or independent study.

-A BA in Human Rights from Carleton will give you a combination of knowledge and skills that is unequalled by any similar program.
+A BA in Human Rights and Social Justice from Carleton will give you a combination of knowledge and skills that is unequaled by any similar program.

 Graduates of our program are well qualified to go on to graduate studies in a variety of fields.
 If you think that you may wish to pursue an advanced degree, you are encouraged to investigate graduate programs early in order to ensure that your program is suited to meet the graduate-level requirements.